Utilities and Financials — unlike Industrials — are not evaluated using sales, current assets or current liabilities.

 We have no very helpful remarks to offer in this broad area of investment—other than to counsel that the same arithmetical standards for price in relation to earnings and book value be applied to the choice of companies in these groups as we have suggested for industrial and public-utility investments.

-The Advanced Graham Screener has additional filters for Total Assets and Equity÷Debt.
-These filters — when used in combination with the other Graham criteria — allow for the screening of Public-Utilities and Financial Enterprises.
+The Advanced Graham Screener has additional filters which — when used in combination with the standard Graham rules — allow for the screening of Utilities and Financials.

 A Sample Screening of Utilities and Financials

 Equity ÷ Debt: 50%

 Source (Analyzed by): Serenity